biqasoft/docs/README.md

 ## Run

-You should replacce folders, network interfaces to your
+You should replace folders, network interfaces to your

 ### Docker